Join the early bird Black Friday list

 • Progressive disclosure.
 Introduce complexity gradually, revealing advanced features as users become more proficient to prevent overwhelming novices.

-What Are the ethical implications of designing for Flow?
+What are the ethical implications of designing for Flow?

 Ethical considerations include: